|Erika Bearman '03

 Photograph by Steve Petteway, Collection of the Supreme Court of the United States

 Maggie Wilderotter ’77 means business.
-Wilderotter, who majored in economics at Holy Cross, is chairman and CEO of Frontier Communications and sits on the boards of Xerox and Proctor & Gamble.
-In 2010, she was appointed by President Barack Obama to be vice chair of the President’s National Security Telecommunications Advisory Committee.
+Wilderotter, who majored in economics at Holy Cross, is executive chairman of Frontier Communications and sits on the boards of Xerox and Proctor & Gamble.
+In October 2012, she was appointed by President Barack Obama to be chair of the President’s National Security Telecommunications Advisory Committee.
 She shattered the so-called "glass ceiling" for women executives early in her career and has been president and CEO of an interactive television company, a senior vice president at Microsoft, and a leader in both the cable television and cellular industries.
 Ranked among Fortune magazine’s "50 Most Powerful Women" and Financial Times' "Top 50 Women in World Business 2011," Wilderotter is passionate about increasing opportunities for women in business, particularly on corporate boards, which are instrumental in recruiting chief executives.

 As a Holy Cross student, Wilderotter taught low-income women in Worcester typing and stenography — essential business skills for women in the 1970s.
 Every woman ended up securing a job.
 "It is a great feeling to help people change their lives for the better," she says.
 "Mentoring was further proof, at a relatively early age, that a value-based existence is a necessity for me.
 It is the foundation of my personal and business life."